 trade it in with Apple when you buy a new Mac.
 You might not get as much money this way, but it’s certainly the easiest way to convert that old Mac into money off a new one.

-We have various options below for selling your Mac in the UK and US.
+We have various options below for selling your Mac in the U.S. and U.K below:

 A similar service, this will buy a Mac from you, refurbish it, and then sell it on.